Home Remodelling for Luxury: 10 Renovations to Consider

 Your master bathroom can be the place of all things relaxation.
 This is an intimate area that you can truly tailor to your personal tastes.

 7. Large Tube with Tile Backsplash – Separating your shower from your bath is like separating work from play.
 Even with a good showerhead, the shower is going to be much more utilitarian than a large luxury bathtub.
-And while you’re working on that bathroom, think about laying some tile for that added elegance while you soak.
+And while you’re working on that bathroom, think about laying some tile for that added elegance that will impress guests while you soak.

 8. Heat Lamps – Installing heat lamps in your bathroom helps to give your body plenty of time to relax and unwind.
 Heat lamps help keep you from shocking your body with cold when you step out of the shower, and you can even target a lamp to warm up your clothes before you put them on during the cold winter months.

 Patios and the Outdoors Ideas

 Nothing is more luxurious than having the natural world work for you.
 Patios make for great gathering places, as people feel less constrained when sitting outside and are often more comfortable conversing in the open air.

 9. Screened-in Porch – Screened porches save you from fretting over insects and garden pests while you relax with a book and iced tea.
 Alternatively, you can strike up the gas grill and retreat to the screened porch while you pour a drink and prep some burger patties.